toucan-games/toucan_ecs/README.md

 - create and destroy entities;
 - attach, get or remove components from the entity;
 - use entry of the entity to modify it;
-- view components of different types;
-- view components immutably or mutably.
+- view components of different types immutably or mutably;

-For now library provides nothing for systems (are responsible for logic).
-You are free to create your own system!
+- use systems to get and update data efficiently.

 ## Feature flags